Microloan for Side Businessin Germany 2026

 Personal installment loan

-With solid creditworthiness, you may find rates well below 8.1%.
+With solid creditworthiness, a personal loan can be cheaper than the fixed 8.1% microloan.
 Banks like ING or Barclays offer fully online applications with payout in 1-3 days.

-Up to 125,000 euros through your house bank.
+Up to 200,000 euros through your house bank (raised from 125,000 in December 2025).
 KfW covers 80% of the credit risk.
-Available for part-time self-employment too.
+Available for part-time self-employment too, a solid path after the microloan ends.

 KfW websiteLoan with a guarantor

-A Buerge (guarantor) with good credit can unlock better terms and higher amounts.
+A Bürge (guarantor) with good credit can unlock better terms and higher amounts.
 Common path for newcomers building their first Schufa history.

 Loan options without guarantorState-level programs

 Some German states offer their own microloan programs.
 NRW.Mikrodarlehen goes up to 50,000 euros.
-Check your state's Foerderbank for options.
+Check your state's Förderbank for options.

 Funding databaseWhat if your application gets rejected?